pascalandy/docker-stack-this/traefik-manager/README.md

 ./_up
 ```

-- `docker service ls` is refreshing automatically
-- All service are running.
-Good!
-- `CTRL-C` to quit the watch mode.
+## Confirm Traefik is working
+1) `docker service ls` is refreshing automatically.
+We see that all service are running.
+If not wait a bit and do `docker service ls` till all services runs.
+You can `CTRL-C` to quit earlier to loops.

-- Click on 8080 to see Traefik dashboard
+2) Click on 8080 to see Traefik dashboard.
+We see all the services that run behind traefik.
+Great
-- Click on 80
-- You see `404 page not found`.
-It’s ok :-p

-## See our services

-Here is the address I see during my PWD session:
+3) Click on 80.
+You see `404 page not found`.
+It’s ok :-p Here is the address I see during my PWD session:

 ```
 http://pwd10-0-7-3-80.host1.labs.play-with-docker.com/
 ```

+## How to see our services

+In you #pwg session you will have another ip address.
+Just replace it and add the service name at the end.

-Just point to one of your 6 containers this way:
+Per example: point to one of your 8 containers this way:

 ```
 http://pwd10-0-7-3-80.host1.labs.play-with-docker.com/a-who